The first step for building any website is having the right tools. For us, that means setting up a development environment for writing good code.

 Modifying or dual booting a computer to work with the tools you’ll need will make it much easier to start programming, can help create a distraction-free environment, and will look good on your resume.
 Take a deep breath, and let’s look at your options.

 If you’re using a Mac, you’re in great shape.
-Most professional developers rely on Macs for their coding.
+Most professional developers rely on Unix-based systems for their coding.
 By installing just a few programs, you will be up and running with your education in no time!

 A virtual machine is an emulation of a computer that runs within your existing OS.
-It’s like running a whole operating system inside of a program on your current operating system.
-For example, a virtual machine allows you to run a linux operating system inside of a windows computer.
+It allows you to use another operating system inside of a program on your current operating system (e.g. Running Linux inside of Windows).
 Virtual machines are as simple to install as any other program and are risk free.
 If you don’t like Linux, you can easily remove the virtual machine.
 Virtual machines are a great way for new developers to get started quickly.

 Dual-booting means installing two operating systems on your computer, which can give you the option to boot either Linux or Windows when your computer first starts up.
 The advantage of dual-booting over a virtual machine is that the OS can use all of your computer’s resources, resulting in much faster operation.
 There is some risk to installing a dual-boot system because you’re changing your hard drive partitions, but the risk is very low.
 You’ll be okay as long as you take your time and read the instructions.